 In this section and in Appendix 4, a full range of results from the main scenarios conducted to inform the 2007 Energy White Paper are presented and discussed.
-These focus on the base-cases and the CO2 constrained cases to explore the costs of reducing UK economy-wide emissions by 60% by 2050.
-This report expands upon the results presented in the companion policy report (DTI, 2007) which focus on a core set of results using the UKERC dataset (runs with the DTI dataset and assumptions are given in Appendix A4) and the general equilibrium M-M model.
+These focus on the base-cases and the $\rm CO_2$ constrained cases to explore the costs of reducing UK economywide emissions by 60% by 2050.
+This report expands upon the results presented in the companion policy report (DTI, 2007) which focus on a core set of results using the UKERC dataset and the general equilibrium M-M model.